 - Warm water

-Before you start, switch off and unplug your speakers.
+Before you start cleaning, switch off and unplug your whole home audio systems.

 - Using your can of air, blow away dirt and dust on the outside and inside of the speaker case.

 - Wipe down the entire outside and inside of your speakers with a damp microfiber cloth.
 Use warm water and apply gentle pressure when wiping.

 - Using the dry microfiber cloth, go back over the same area and dry the speaker.

 - Now use your lint roller to wipe the grill.
 This will remove any dirt, grime or pet hair that’s stuck.